 Listen, let’s keep how stupidly easy this all us between us ok?
 And then you and I can both look like rock stars when we serve these up?
 I think passing very small glasses of these after a holiday meal would be pretty adorable.

-How to Make a Vanilla Egg Nog Milkshake
+Vanilla Egg Nog Milkshake

 Again, embarrassingly easy.
 To make two milkshakes, place 1 pint vanilla ice cream in a blender.
 Add 1 cup egg nog.
 Blend.
 Add more egg nog if you want a looser consistency.
 Add a bit of vanilla extract, ½ teaspoon or so, if you want to bump up the vanilla flavor.
 Pour into 2 large glasses and serve.

-How to Make a Chocolate Egg Nog Milkshake
+Chocolate Egg Nog Milkshake

 Make the vanilla version above, skip the vanilla extract, and add ¼ cup chocolate sauce.
 Blend.

-How to Make a Mango Egg Nog Milkshake
+Mango Egg Nog Milkshake

 Make the vanilla version above, skip the vanilla extract, and add 1 very ripe mango peeled and cut into chunks.
 Blend.